DariaKanev/CHSH-ITS-EXAM-PROJECT/content/post/2023/jun/methodology.md

 Firstly, we typed "orchestra" in the query field, and we selected the type "lemma," the module "Musicbo," and the language “English” in the available search options.
 But we failed in our first attempt, we were shown the message "The lemma orchestra is associated with 0 sentences."
 To solve this problem, we made several additional attempts, including changing the type from “lemma” to “keyword” and “entity”.
 However, all these efforts resulted in either 0 or 1.

-In our next attempt, we unintentionally selected the term "orchestra" from a drop-down box that appeared for selection, and we clicked “RUN”, we received a different result.
+In our next attempt, we unintentionally selected the term "orchestra" from a drop-down box that appeared for selection, we clicked “RUN”, and received a different result.
 The message displayed was "The lemma orchestra is associated with 1383 sentences."
 Considering all of this, we stated that the selection from the drop-down box was necessary for obtaining results.
 However, when we checked again the following day this bug had been fixed.

 Secondly, another problem we encountered was the inconsistency between the selected language (English) and the language of the obtained sentences.
 Despite setting the language to English, the first three sentences were in Italian.
 However, our research focused on investigating sentences exclusively in English.